 The entrepreneurial spirit is alive and well in Atlanta, including on the pop-up food scene, which appears stronger than ever right now.
 An explosion of pop-ups in Atlanta over the last two years has only further infused the dining scene with fresh chef talent, fresh culinary perspectives, and fresh new foods to try.
 There’s even a dedicated website for tracking Atlanta’s many pop-ups that lists weekly schedules and locations and promotes special pop-up events and restaurant collaborations.
 For people who’ve followed some of these pop-ups since day one, there’s nothing more satisfying than watching an Atlanta chef transform their traveling kitchen into a permanent restaurant.

 While arguably not considered a trend as much as a personal or necessary lifestyle choice for many people, non-alcoholic cocktails and bottle shops are here to stay in Atlanta.
 It’s a welcome addition, too, as more Atlanta restaurants and bars now list zero-proof drinks on menus that go beyond soda water topped with fruit juice and herbs.
 These are complex, booze-free cocktails using zero-proof spirits and mixers meant to mimic the taste and texture of liquors like gin, whiskey, or vodka.
-Zero-proof pop-ups Zilch Market and ATL Bar are paving the way in Atlanta for non-alcoholic shops and bars to open, providing people with permanent places to socialize over drinks without alcohol.
+Zero-proof pop-ups Zilch Market and ATL Bar are helping to pave the way in Atlanta for non-alcoholic shops and bars to open, providing people with permanent places to socialize over drinks without alcohol.
+The Zero Co. becomes the first non-alcoholic bottle shop in Atlanta when it opens later this year on North Highland.

 Atlanta may be a bit behind on this trend, but the bookstore cafe is finally making its mark on the ATL food scene.
 Atlanta booksellers have recently begun offering people spots in which to pair their love for reading with food, coffee, wine, and beer, including at Lucian Books and Wine, the Vibrary, and Bold Monk Brewing Co.
 Like these bookstore-cafe combos, wine bars have also been slow to catch on in Atlanta.
 But bars like Storico Vino, Lucian, El Vinedo Local, and the forthcoming openings of Midtown wine and coffee bar Larakin and Sea Legs wine bar in Poncey-Highland should get oenophiles excited for the future of wine-focused establishments in the city.